 Remember that whole “time is of the essence” thing?
 It’s obvious to say, but the fastest way to address an emergency is typically by dispatching the nearest technician.
 For field service companies that lack a cloud-based software solution, that might include using a radio or a telephone to ask each technician for their respective location.
 But, in a real emergency, you may not have that kind of time to waste.

 On the contrary, cloud-based field service software usually works in lockstep with mobile devices carried by technicians in the field.
-Those devices are embedded with GPS functionality that provides dispatchers in the office with the exact location of technicians in real-time.
-In the event of an emergency, a dispatcher can quickly and easily scan technicians’ locations and communicate with the technician who can get to the job the fastest.
+Those devices are embedded with GPS functionality.
+This provides dispatchers in the office with the exact location of technicians in real-time.
+In an emergency, a dispatcher can quickly and easily scan technicians’ locations and assign the closest qualified personnel.

-If you’re interested in modernizing your field service operations for better emergency response, you should consider the EnSight Plus field service software solution.
-Curious about what our custom solution can do for you?
-Book a free demo today.
+Interested in modernizing your field service operations for better emergency response?
+Consider EnSight Plus field service software.
+To see what our custom solution can do for you, book a free demo today.

 All monitored by you, in real time.
 Are you ready to take control?